michelgm/shopping/README.md

 # shopping

-A Flutter project with beautiful layouts.
+A Flutter project with animations and beautiful layouts.